 Definition and Etymology of “Christian”

-The word, ‘Christian’ (Latin: Christianos, derives from Christos or Christ, the Anointed One).
-It occurs only three times in the whole Bible, and only in the New Testament.
+The word, ‘Christian’ (Greek: Χριστιανός, meaning the same as Latin: Christianos, derives from Christos or Christ, the Anointed One).
+Inversions such as KJV, ESV, and ASV, it occurs only three times in the whole Bible, and only in the New Testament.
+(It is used more frequently in some later translations and up to 71 times in GWTN.)
 It was first used in Antioch.

 These references suggest that the word, “Christian” was a generally known title in the New Testament period, though there were other expressions which Christians themselves used, and seemed to prefer, such as “believers,” “the brethren” or “brothers and sisters” and “the saints” or “God’s holy people”